nasa/icarous/README.md

 - PLEXIL_HOME= absolute path to the C++/Modules/Plexil folder found in the Icarous repository.
 - OSAL_HOME= absolute path to the CFS/osal folder found in the Icarous repository.
-- JAVA_HOME= absolute path to the java installation

 ```
     $cd CFS